Ferratauris/hugo/content/en/linux/lpic-1/21-managing-software-in-ubuntu.md

 man apt
 ```

-One last thing I need to mention is that one can also point atp to a local file on your storage to have it installed.
+One last thing I need to mention is that one can also point apt to a local file on your storage to have it installed.
 Or add your own user defined repositories.
 The instructions are usually listed by the maintainer

 For example. the webmin packages are not in the official repository of ubuntu.
 We can add the repository by following the steps listed here: